warp-contracts/academy/warp-academy-docs/tutorials/pst/tests/preparations.md

 }
 ```

-You can of course override them or add some more tags by passing property with `tags` key to the contract data passed to the `deploy` function.
+You can of course add some more tags by passing property with `tags` key to the contract data passed to the `deploy` function.

 ## 🔌 Connecting to the pst contract